CLASSES

 Instructor: Penny Lacroix

-Want to be able to spin your own yarn for knitting, weaving or gifting?
+Do you want to be able to spin your own yarn for knitting, weaving or gifting?
 Do you want to try different wheels to see what works best for you?
 Do you want to understand the difference between roving and top, and how to use them?
 Students will learn to spin from different types of commercially prepared fiber and try several types of wheels.
 Equipment and fiber will be provided for use in the class.
 Students may bring their own wheel in good working order if they have one.
-Students over 12 are welcome to join the class.

-Minimum 3 participants, max 5; two 6-hour classes (with a break for lunch)
+Minimum 3 participants, max 5; two 6- to 7-hour classes (with a break for lunch)

 $200 plus materials (includes loom rental fee)